Ay-ami/fake-baby-terminal/README.md

 # fake-baby-terminal

-Write a C or C++ program called "mysh" which replaces the command shell in Unix.
+"Replaces"/"acts" the command shell in Unix.
 After started, it prints a prompt “#” and reads a command line terminated by newline.
-This line should be parsed out into a command and all its arguments.
-In other words, tokenize it.
 Does not support "special" characters like quotation marks, backslashes, and tab characters.
 And does not support file paths with spaces in them.
-•	Maximum 10 command line arguments by defalut though it is a variable defined up top so it could be changed
+Maximum 10 command line arguments by defalut though it is a variable defined up top so it could be changed

 This shell interprets the following commands: